-Fuji Heavy, the maker of Subaru cars, said that it would be “cheaper” to raise the capacity in Japan rather than in the U.S. (its largest market).
+Fuji Heavy, the maker of Subaru cars, said that it would be “cheaper” to raise the capacity in Japan rather than in the United States, which it considers as its largest market.

 On May 18, Chief Financial Officer Mitsuru Takahashi was interviewed in Tokyo where he said that it will “cost a lot” to have a big-scale expansion in the U.S. and put up new factory buildings and such.
 He explained that Fuji Heavy isn’t similar to Toyota, Honda or Nissan, so it won’t be proper to make sudden, huge investments.

 The yen’s weakening this year has helped Fuji Heavy shares to rally more than other automakers.
 In fact, several investors said that the company is making the risk unnecessarily.

 Yuuki Sakurai, CEO at Fukoku Capital Management Inc. in Tokyo, which handles $7.3 billion of assets, said that what automakers are most concerned about is “localizing production where demand is."
 He said that the yen isn’t likely to weaken significantly anytime in the near future and so those with a relatively low level of localization will feel the impact on their shares sooner or later.

 Meanwhile, Subaru of America saw its sales jump 6 percent in April, which marks the fifth straight of month of profits and leading the way for another record year.
 The company's sales leaped to 26,310 units in April even while suffering from an inventory shortage.
 According to a company spokesperson, Subaru is down to an 11-day supply of light vehicles in some parts of the country.

 The inventory of Subaru vehicle remains low no thanks to the production disruption caused by the tsunami and earthquake in Japan.
 Subaru of America's spokesperson Michael McHale remarked that inventory has "never recovered" from 2011 as "strong demand keeps eating at it."